visrm/C-Assignments/README.md

 | string.h | String functions | `strcpy();`, `strcmp();`|

+### Preprocessor

+In C programming, the preprocessor is a behind-the-scenes program that acts on your code before it reaches the actual compiler.
+It's like a prep cook getting everything ready for the main chef (the compiler)

+### Compiler

+In C programming, the compiler plays a critical role in converting your human-readable code into instructions the computer can understand.

+### Comments

+Comments in C are essential elements that enhance code readability and maintainability.
+They are annotations or explanations added to the source code, but are ignored by the compiler during compilation.

+### Pointers

+Pointers are special variables that store memory addresses of other variables.
+Imagine your variables live in different houses on a street.
+A pointer holds the address (like a house number) of another variable on that street.

 ## List of Programs

 The list of Programs are divided into two parts .